mattcone/bus-o-matic/README.md

 ### Routes and Stops

-Bus-o-matic can list all of the routes availabe in the Port Authority API.
+Bus-o-matic can list all of the routes available.
 You can also get the directions for a particular route, and a list all of the stops on a route.

 ```ruby